ChemeketaCS/csweb/content/assignments/cs290/202040/01/_index.md

 : Required elements are common across all pages.

 Valid HTML - 5 pts
-: No validation errors for any pages.
+: No validation errors or warnings for any pages.